Radiation Therapy with or without Temozolomide in Treating Patients with Low-Grade Glioma

 - Headaches associated with mass effect

-- Uncontrolled seizures despite two different antiepileptic drug regimens (i.e., two antiepileptic drugs tested either sequentially or in combination)
+- Uncontrolled seizures despite 2 different antiepileptic drug regimens (i.e., 2 antiepileptic drugs tested either sequentially or in combination)

 - Focal neurological symptoms

-- Tumor progression by serial MRIs, defined as any of the following:
+Tumor progression by serial magnetic resonance imaging (MRIs), defined as any of the following:

 - New or progressive enhancement